-Nigel Hetherington reviews the latest research material relating to coaching, exercise physiology and athletic development.
+Nigel Hetherington reviews the latest research material relating to coaching, exercise physiology, and athletic development.

 In a study the fascicle (muscle bundle) length of the human medial gastrocnemius (MG) muscle was monitored to evaluate possible input from the short-latency stretch reflex (<55ms, SLR) during the stance phase of running and to examine its timing at various running speeds.
 Eight subjects ran at 2.0, 3.5, 5.0, and 6.5 m/s.
 During ground contact, the sudden MG fascicle stretch occurred during the early contact at all running speeds.
 This was followed by the fascicle shortening.
-The timing of fascicle stretch depended on running speed and type of foot contact.
+The timing of fascicle stretches depended on running speed and type of foot contact.
 In slower speed conditions (2.0, 3.5, 5 m/s), the MG fascicle stretch and the corresponding SLR activities occurred during the middle of the braking phase.
 In fast-speed running (6.5 m/s), however, the MG fascicle stretch occurred later compared with the lower speed.
 The corresponding SLR activities occurred significantly later at the end of the braking phase.
-In addition to the clear demonstration of the different timings of SLR in MG during ground contact of running, the results imply that the role of the MG SLR during the stance phase of running can be different between fast- and slow-speed running conditions.
-These factors should be taken account of in planning appropriate running activities.
+In addition to the clear demonstration of the different timings of SLR in MG during ground contact running, the results imply that the role of the MG SLR during the stance phase of running can be different between fast- and slow-speed running conditions.
+These factors should be taken into account in planning appropriate running activities.

-A follow-up paper specifically examined the effect of repetitive magnetic stimulation (rMS) of the intramuscular branches of the femoral nerve to establish if it be used to induce and quantify quadriceps endurance.
-The authors compared in vivo contractile properties of the quadriceps muscle with the fiber-type composition and oxidative enzyme capacity.
+A follow-up paper specifically examined the effect of repetitive magnetic stimulation (rMS) of the intramuscular branches of the femoral nerve to establish if it is used to induce and quantify quadriceps endurance.
+The authors compared in vivo contractile properties of the quadriceps muscle with the fibre-type composition and oxidative enzyme capacity.
 Force generation and the surface electromyogram were measured throughout.
 Quadriceps twitch force, elicited by supramaximal magnetic stimulation of the femoral nerve, was measured before and after the protocol.
-Quadriceps muscle biopsies were analyzed for oxidative (citrate synthase, CS) and glycolytic (phosphofructokinase, PFK) enzyme activity and myosin heavy chain isoform protein expression.
+Quadriceps muscle biopsies were analysed for oxidative (citrate synthase, CS) and glycolytic (phosphofructokinase, PFK) enzyme activity and myosin heavy chain isoform protein expression.
 They concluded that quadriceps endurance assessment using rMS is feasible.

 A paper further examined the understanding that a recent bout of high-intensity exercise can alter the balance of aerobic and anaerobic energy provision during subsequent exercise above the lactate threshold.
-The idea here is that through careful coupling of activities within a programme the energy systems can be 'primed' ready to increase the opportunity for targeting the development of one system over another.
-However, it remains uncertain whether such 'priming' influences the tolerable duration of subsequent exercise through changes in the parameters of aerobic function (e.g. lactic threshold, maximum oxygen uptake (O2max)] and/or the hyperbolic power-duration relationship.
+The idea here is that through the careful coupling of activities within a programme, the energy systems can be 'primed' ready to increase the opportunity for targeting the development of one system over another.
+However, it remains uncertain whether such 'priming' influences the tolerable duration of subsequent exercise through changes in the parameters of the aerobic function (e.g. lactic threshold, maximum oxygen uptake (O2max)] and/or the hyperbolic power-duration relationship.
 The authors studied six men performing cycle ergometry to the limit of tolerance with a series of key measurements being recorded.
 All tests were subsequently repeated with a preceding 6-min supra-CP priming bout and an intervening 2-min recovery.
 The results suggest that, following supra-CP priming, there is either a reduced depleted energy resource or a residual fatigue-metabolite level that leads to the tolerable limit before this resource is fully depleted.

-In recent years Caffeine was removed form the WADA list of banned substances - recent papers might serve to bring this decision back under the spot light.
+In recent years Caffeine was removed from the WADA list of banned substances - recent papers might serve to bring this decision back under the spotlight.
 Caffeine (CAF) increases blood pressure both at rest and during exercise.
-The effect of acute CAF ingestion combined with intense resistance training on cardiovascular function is however, unknown.
+The effect of acute CAF ingestion combined with intense resistance training on cardiovascular function is, however, unknown.
 A study examined changes in cardiovascular function after completion of fatiguing bench-press and leg-press exercise after CAF or placebo ingestion.
-Twenty-two resistance-trained men ingested CAF (6 mg/kg) or placebo 1 h pre-exercise.
+Twenty-two resistance-trained men ingested CAF (6 mg/kg) or placebo one-hour pre-exercise.
 They refrained from CAF intake and strenuous exercise 48 and 24 h pretrial, respectively.
 Heart rate and blood pressure were measured pre-exercise.
 After a standardized warm-up, 1-repetition-maximum (1-RM) on the barbell bench press and leg press was tested.
 When it had been determined, a load equivalent to 60% of 1-RM was placed on the bar, and the subject completed repetitions to failure.
 Measurements of heart rate and blood pressure were immediately completed, and mean arterial pressure was calculated.
 Results showed significant increases in heart rate (+ 10 beats/min) and systolic blood pressure (+ 8-10 mmHg) with acute CAF ingestion versus placebo.
 No change in diastolic blood pressure across time or treatment was shown.
-To prevent elevated blood pressure and potential enhanced risk of heart disease the authors concluded that CAF intake should be monitored in at-risk men who participate in resistance training.
+To prevent elevated blood pressure and potential enhanced risk of heart disease, the authors concluded that CAF intake should be monitored in at-risk men who participate in resistance training.

 A further study assessed the perceptions, knowledge, and experiences of caffeine use by athletes competing at the 2005 Ironman Triathlon World Championships.
-Questionnaires were distributed to 140 athletes (105 men and 35 women, average age 40 years) representing 16 countries during pre-race registration.
+Questionnaires were distributed to 140 athletes (105 men and 35 women, average age of 40 years) representing 16 countries during pre-race registration.
 A large proportion (73%) of these endurance athletes believed that caffeine is ergogenic to their endurance performance, and 84% believe it improves their concentration.
-The most commonly reported positive caffeine experiences related to in-competition use of cola drinks (65%) and caffeinated gels (24%).
+The most commonly reported positive caffeine experiences related to the in-competition use of cola drinks (65%) and caffeinated gels (24%).
 The athletes' ability to accurately quantify the caffeine content of common food items was limited.
 The most popular sources of caffeine information were self-experimentation (16%), fellow athletes (15%), magazines (13%), and journal articles (12%).
-Over half the athletes (53%) could not identify an amount of caffeine required to improve their triathlon performance.
-Mean suggested doses were 3.8 (±±3) mg/kg body weight.
+Over half the athletes (53%) could not identify the amount of caffeine required to improve their triathlon performance.
+The mean suggested doses were 3.8 (±±3) mg/kg body weight.
 Few side effects associated with taking caffeine during exercise were reported.

 A fascinating study had three objectives: 1) to explore athletes' preferences for informational and emotional content within pre-game speeches according to types of sporting situations, 2) to explore coaches' and athletes' perceptions of preferred informational and emotional content within pre-game speeches, and 3) to explore potential gender differences.
 Participants were 208 collegiate varsity athletes (121 male, 87 female).
 Athletes and coaches completed measures assessing preferences for pre-game speech content and demographic variables.
 Results indicated that athletes preferred differing amounts of information and emotion according to the situation and athletes' and coaches' perceptions of needed emotion within pre-game speeches differed as well.
-Gender differences were also found; female athletes placed higher values on the amount of information than did their male counterparts.
-No gender differences were found on the amount of emotional content.
+Gender differences were also found; female athletes placed higher values on the amount of information than their male counterparts.
+No gender differences were found in the amount of emotional content.

 A research report explored factors that may influence whether coaches adopt desired behaviours.
 The research was conducted with a census survey of Canadian coaches who had completed all or part of their National Coaching Certification Program Competition-Introduction coach education.
 The results indicate that several factors may influence desired coaching behaviour.
 The factors include competitive experience as an athlete, hours of coaching per week, and whether the coaches are coaching individual or team sports.
-The results provide empirical evidence that factors beyond coach education probably influence whether coaches actually engage in sound coaching practice.
-So, like we say, obtaining a coaching license through a formal education course is one thing, but.
+The results provide empirical evidence that factors beyond coach education influence whether coaches engage in sound coaching practice.
+So, as we say, obtaining a coaching license through a formal education course is one thing, but.